Security-Onion-Solutions/securityonion-docs/appendix-b.rst

 Appendix B
 ==========

-This appendix covers the process of upgrading from Ubuntu 18.04 to Ubuntu 20.04.
+This appendix covers the process of upgrading a Security Onion 2.3 standalone installation from Ubuntu 18.04 to Ubuntu 20.04.

 .. warning::